Audio Inpainting: Revisited and Reweighted: Offset: possibly a strong influencer

 \section{Offset: possibly a strong influencer}

-The reader can see from Fig.\,\ref{fig:energy_decrease} that the minimum of the energy of the reconstructed signal does not appear exactly in the center of the gap.
-Indeed, the positioning of the Gabor system with respect to the location of the gap plays a role here.
+The reader can see from Fig.\,\ref{fig:energy_decrease} that the minimum of the amplitude in the reconstructed signal does not appear exactly in the center of the gap.
+The positioning of the Gabor system with respect to the location of the gap plays a role here.
 In Fig.\,\ref{fig:offset_intro}, $\ell_1$ reconstructions using two different Gabor systems are presented.
 The second system has been shifted such that the \qm{central} Gabor window fits the center of the gap.
-Consequently, the energy decreases symmetrically within the gap.
+Consequently, the energy of the reconstructed signal decreases symmetrically within the gap.

 We call the amount of the shift of the system \emph{the offset}.
 We need to centralize the energy loss since methods compensating it in the time domain (Sections~\ref{sec:gradual} and \ref{sec:tdc}) require such a~symmetric setting.
 In this section, we will propose two approaches---\emph{half} and \emph{full} offset---that will ensure the energy drop will be symmetric after running the inpainting algorithm described in Sec.\,\ref{sec:synthesis_analysis}.
-Indeed, two ways of choosing the offset are possible: either the center of the gap corresponds to the center of a~Gabor window (we refer to this as the \emph{full offset}) or the gap center is just in the middle between two neighboring windows (\emph{half offset}), see the illustrative sequence of Gabor windows in Fig.\,\ref{fig:offset}.
+There are two ways of choosing the offset: either the center of the gap corresponds to the center of a~Gabor window (we refer to this as the \emph{full offset}) or the gap center is just in the middle between two neighboring windows (\emph{half offset}), see the illustrative sequence of Gabor windows in Fig.\,\ref{fig:offset}.
 Note that when we refer to the center of the window with the index $k+1$, we mean the signal index $1+k\cdot a$ \cite{RajmicBartlovaPrusaHolighaus2015:Acceleration.support.restriction}, assuming that the indexes of the signal samples start from~1.
 The selection of the $\offset$ value is formalized in Alg.\,\ref{alg:offset}.

 On line 2, the index of the nearest window preceding the index $c$ is found, i.e.\ $k \in \NN:1+k\cdot a\leq c \leq 1+(k+1)\cdot a$.
 In the audio inpainting framework, the $\offset$ value is used as an input of the algorithm for support restriction \cite{RajmicBartlovaPrusaHolighaus2015:Acceleration.support.restriction}.